ublue-os/website/docs/images/bazzite/FAQ.md

 Save the file.
 Steam should now launch.

 Read more about this issue [here](https://github.com/ValveSoftware/steam-for-linux/issues/9940).

+## Bluetooth controller not connecting

+Currently a [known issue](https://github.com/ublue-os/bazzite/issues/456#issuecomment-1778188420).
+Open a host terminal and enter these commands:

+1. `ls -l /sys/class/bluetooth`
+2. Spit results from the output from step 1: `sudo chmod 755 [output from command in the first step]`
+3. Restart the bluetooth service: `sudo systemctl daemon-reload && sudo systemctl restart bluetooth.service`

+It should work now.

 ##  I am experiencing a bug or want to request a feature!
 Help!
 In order to troubleshoot the issue properly, you should add a log or terminal output of the issue.